AnneKammenhed/togetherinlund/README.md

 <h1>Toghether in Lund</h1>

-Together in Lund is a website for people living in Lund, who are interested in engaging in social activities.
+Together in Lund is a website for people living in Lund, Sweden who are interested in engaging in social activities.
 The site offers a one-stop-shop were all the activities organized by NGOs in Lund are collected.

 Users will find information about different activities on the website for example type of activity, time and a sign up form.
-There is also contact information for the NGOs in Lund who are arranging the activities.

 Since the site also targets people who don't usually get involved in social activities, the site aims to be an easy way to enroll in an activity.
 _________________________